 Can dogs eat kiwi seeds?

-Kiwis contain seeds, as do many other fruits.
-Because they may be harmful to your dog if consumed in big numbers, it’s better to remove the seeds before giving this to your pet.
+Kiwis contain seeds, as do many other fruits and they may be harmful to your dog if consumed in big numbers, it’s better to remove the seeds before giving this to your pet.
 A stomach upset may also be caused by consuming too much Kiwi.
 Remove the skin as well.

 How to Serve Kiwi to Your Dog